Search Engine

 Search Engine Overview

-The TASS.web search engine provides a very powerful searching capability with the simplicity of a single search field which is conveniently positioned at the top of the entity picker screen.
+The TASS.web search engine provides a powerful search capability with the simplicity of a single search field, which is conveniently positioned at the top of the entity picker screen.

-Each entity has specific fields which are mapped to the search engine.
+Each entity has specific fields that are mapped to the search engine.
+Refer to the Knowledge Base articles for each entity area for more information.

 How to Use the Search Engine

-Click into the field and enter your search string and press the 'Enter' key or click the 'Binoculars' icon to begin the search.
-The records matching your search are then displayed immediately below and a record count is also provided.
+Click into the field, enter your search string, and press the 'Enter' key, or click the 'Binoculars' icon to begin the search.
+The records matching your search are then displayed immediately below, and a record count is also provided.

 Example 1

-Searching for all records where the surname is 'Bell' — enter 'bell' into the search field and press the 'Enter' key.
+Searching for all Student Records where the surname is 'Bell' — enter 'bell' into the search field and press the 'Enter' key.

 Example 2

-Searching for all records where the town/suburb is 'Paddington' — enter 'Paddington' into the search field and press the 'Enter' key or the 'Binoculars' icon
+Searching for all Parent Records where the town/suburb is 'Paddington' — enter 'Paddington' into the search field, and press the 'Enter' key, or the 'Binoculars' icon.

 Search Fields